bit-docs/bit-docs-website/docs/bit-docs/high-level-overview.md

 @page high-level-overview High Level Overview
 @parent guides 0
+@outline 2

+@description A high-level overview of bit-docs.

+@body

 <div class="on-this-page-container"></div>

-Loosely based on ideas and lessons learned from [DocumentJS](http://documentjs.com), bit-docs is an evolving set of tools that allow you to:
+bit-docs is an evolving set of tools that allow you to:

 - Write documentation inline, or in markdown files.
 - Specify your code's behavior precisely with JSDoc and [Google Closure Compiler](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler) annotations.
 - Generate a ready-to-publish website from that documentation.